AutoMapper is used to map data between two objects. In this blog, we will see how to use AutoMapper in our application.

 class Member { public string Name { get; set; } public string City { get; set; } public string MemberType { get; set; } } |

-Now, if we want to map the objects of Employee and Member class, then you can map each property one by one as shown in below code.
+and Member classes, then you can map each property one by one as shown in the below code.

 class Program { static void Main(string[] args) { Employee employee = new Employee(); employee.Name = “Ram”; employee.City = “Delhi”; Member member = new Member(); member.Name = employee.Name; member.City = employee.City; Console.WriteLine(member.Name); Console.WriteLine(member.City); } } |